2nd Lithuanian Fusilier Reserve Battalion: Formation

 The 2nd Lithuanian Fusilier Reserve Battalion was formed in Heilsberg.
 It was formed under the command of Captain von Douglas from the 4th East Prussian Infantry Regiment.

 Assigning to various regiments

 After a few months, on 1 July 1813, these and other reserve battalions were concentrated into reserve regiments.
 Its commander von Douglas was promoted to the rank of Major on June 25.
 The unit retained its name until July 1.

 The 2nd Lithuanian Fusilier Reserve Battalion was made the 3rd Reserve Infantry Regiment's 3rd, i.e. Fusilier, Battalion.

 1815

-After Napoleon was defeated, the Prussian Army was reorganized, and so the 3rd Reserve Infantry Regiment became the 15th Infantry Regiment on 1 March 1815.
+After Napoleon was defeated, the Prussian Army was reorganized, and thus, the 3rd Reserve Infantry Regiment became the 15th Infantry Regiment on 1 March 1815.